 The public elects the governing body to the assembly or council at a yearly municipal election conducted under the provisions of the municipality's election procedure and state law.
-The municipal election is usually held in October, unless a different date is provided by ordinance (AS 29.26.040).
+The municipal election is usually held in October, unless a different date is provided by ordinance (see AS 29.26.040).
 The mayor, except for the mayor of a second class city, is elected at this time also.
-The mayor of a second class city is elected by and from the council rather than by the public (AS 29.20.240).
+The mayor of a second class city is elected by and from the council rather than by the public (see AS 29.20.240).

-The legislative body serves at the pleasure of the public and manages policy and formulates the principles that guide the local government.
-The legislative body manages money for the public benefit, manages personnel for the public benefit, and provides services and capital improvements deemed appropriate by the public.
+The legislative body serves at the pleasure of the public, sets policy, and formulates the principles that guide the local government.
+The legislative body establishes fiscal and personnel priorities for the public benefit, and determines what services and capital improvements are needed.

 How does the governing body do business?

-All business of a governmental body is public information and must be conducted in the public forum through the open meetings process, unless the subject matter fits an exception allowed by law (AS 44.62.310).
-The governing body is required to take action through a set process spelled out in state law (AS 29.20.010, 29.20.020 and 29.20.160) and local ordinances allowing for maximum public input and involvement.
+All business of a governing body is public information and must be conducted in the public forum through the open meetings process, unless the subject matter fits an exception allowed by law (see AS 44.62.310).
+The governing body is required to take action through a set process spelled out in state law (see AS 29.20.010, 29.20.020, and 29.20.160) and local ordinances allowing for maximum public input and involvement.

 If less than the full governing body is at a meeting called for the purpose of conducting business of the governing body, can they take action on a matter before them?